xplosionmind/old.tommi.space/_notes/public/Pier Paolo Pasolini.md

 - The first spark of disobedience when forced to join the army and refused to follow and order, fleeing to Casarsa →
 - Territoriality: the value of local languages and local people (as of 2015, only 46,2% of the Italian population knows a local dialect)

-> L'altro è sempre infinitamente meno importante dell'io ma sono gli altri che fanno la storia.
+> L’altro è sempre infinitamente meno importante dell'io ma sono gli altri che fanno la storia.

 <p class='cite'>Pier Paolo Pasolini, <cite>Lettera a Giovanna Bemporad</cite>, 1947</p>